RobinZzi/zhangyxlab.github.io/_posts/download/2018-05-28-encode3-mouse-histone-atac.md

 categories:
     - download
 ---

-These files are supplementary to the ENCODE3 mouse paper.
+These files are supplementary files for the ENCODE3 mouse chromatin state and accessibility paper (Gorkin, Barozzi, Zhao, Zhang, Huang et al. 2019).
+They include the following files:

 - Raw and processed ChIP-seq data from our study can be accessed via the ENCODE Data Collection and Coordination (DCC) website: